JonathanSawyer/Comment_Classification/README.md

 # Sentiment Analysis

-Under development will mainly use the MEAN stack and hope to be able to create all code in JavaScript.
+Very much under construction.

 The tool will take comments about something and classify the overall sentiment towards it using the topic modeling algorithm Latent Dirichlet Allocation https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation.

 ##Prerequisites
 1. You will need `Node.js`, `NPM` and `Bower` installed